 As a starting point, we encourage RBL residents to pump at least at the required five year interval and to encourage their neighbors to do so as well.
 If homeowners can afford it, and, especially if their home is right on the lake, we hope they will consider pumping every three years.

-In the meantime, we will be holding information sessions about new septic technology that is coming into play.
-We will also be seeking grants to help build a fund to defray some of the cost of septic replacement.
+In August 2024, we held an information session about new septic technology that removes most of the phosphorus in wastewater.
+If widely adopted, that would greatly reduce the nutrients that contribute to harmful algal blooms.
+To view the video of that event, click here.
+We are seeking grants to help build a fund to defray some of the cost of septic replacement.